 - Immerse greenery in water overnight before arranging.
 This allows the cuttings to absorb the maximum amount of moisture.

-- Display fresh greenery and fruits out of the sun and away from heat.
+- Display fresh greenery and fruits out of direct sunlight and away from heat sources.

-- Plan to replace greenery and fruits throughout the holiday season if they become less than fresh.
+- Plan to replace dry or wilted greenery and shriveled fruits throughout the holiday season.

 Decorating With Greens